Trần Kim Tuyến: Downfall

 After Diệm was overthrown in November 1963, Tuyến decided to return to Vietnam.
 His wife was pregnant and he reasoned that as he had no enemies in the military junta and had worked well with them in the past, he would be safe.
 However, he was arrested and tried by the junta for corruption and abuse of power, and sentenced to five years in prison.
 Tuyến believed he was jailed because the generals were afraid that he would claim they were corrupt puppets of Nhu.

 When his prison term ended, Tuyến remained under house arrest after the brother of President Nguyễn Văn Thiệu intervened.
 Tuyến's wife was allowed to teach in a high school and Tuyến was allowed to write political columns under an assumed name.
 In April 1975, as South Vietnam collapsed amid a communist onslaught, British intelligence arranged for Tuyến's wife and their three youngest children to leave for Cambridge, where their eldest son was studying.
 Tuyến was reluctant to leave, but did so on 29 April 1975, the day before the fall of Saigon.
-He departed on one of the last helicopters from 22 Gia Long Street and flew out of the besieged city with the help of Phạm Xuân Ẩn, a Time magazine correspondent and communist spy.
+He departed on one of the last helicopters from 22 Gia Long Street and flew out of the besieged city with the help of Phạm Xuân Ẩn, a Time magazine correspondent and – ironically – a communist spy.